vlandham/captain_z/out/captain_z.md

 She didn't loose hope.
 Moving to the front deck, she tried the floor, the railing, and even the main mast.
 She touched the feather to each spot hoping for some magic to happen.
 But the feathers did nothing, and the ship remained in the water.

 Lucy, Orion, and Nova watched Captain Z frantically move about the ship, jamming the feathers here and there.
 They could feel the fear rising in their bellies.
-Even Muddle above started to caw frantically.
+Even Muddle above started to caw with fear.

-Captain Spears had positioned his ship along the edge of the entrance.
-The crew started loading grape shot and mast breakers into the cannon.
+Captain Spears had positioned his ship along the edge of the entrance to the port.
+The crew started loading grape shot and mast breakers into their cannons.
 As Wind Drinker passed by, they would fire the shots and blast down the sails.
-Captain Z's ship would have no way to move and the treasure would be easy to get.
+Captain Z's ship would have no way to move and the treasure would be as good as gotten.

 Captain Z, now desperate, ran around the whole ship from front to back with two of the feathers in each hand, trying to get her steed up in the air.
 Finally, she stopped and cried out in frustration.